Sausage Stuffing Balls

 Cook the sausage in a large skillet on the stove over medium heat.

-Once the sausage is cooked through, remove from the skillet and place in a large mixing bowl.
+Once the sausage is cooked through, remove from the skillet and place in a large bowl.

-Place the skillet back on the stove and add the butter.
+Place the skillet back on the stove and add unsalted butter.

-Once the butter is melted, add the celery and onion.
+Once the butter is melted, add diced celery and onion.

-Cook for 4-5 minutes, then add the crushed garlic, salt, pepper and sage.
+Sauté for 4-5 minutes, then add crushed garlic, salt, pepper and fresh chopped sage.
 Cook for an additional 1-2 minutes.